jsdclxvi/Reforestation/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## What do you call two barracuda fish?
+A Pairacuda!